ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

 to the desired state defined by the `to` flag and apply all the changes required to ensure we get to the desired state.

 There is one more flag used on the command: `dev-url`.
 Atlas uses a temporary database to check, simulate and validate the generated queries.
-For more information check [this link](https://atlasgo.io/concepts/dev-database).
-Atlas has support for running database containers, and that's what we are using in this example.
+For more information about the dev database, [read about it here](https://atlasgo.io/concepts/dev-database).
+Atlas has support for running database containers, which is what we are using in this example.

 After running the command above and confirming the changes, your database should be in sync with the `schema.sql` file.

 ## Evolving the schema

 As your application evolves, it is very common to have the database schema evolve as well.
 Suppose that to support a new feature in your application, you need to add a new `age` column.
-With Atlas the process can be as simple as updating the `schema.sql` to the desired schema and running `schema apply` again.
+With Atlas, the process can be as simple as updating the `schema.sql` to the desired schema and running `schema apply` again.

 ```sql title="schema.sql" {5-6}